jehaverlack/beautiful-book-builder/README.md

 ### Editing Content

-To edit the book open the `beautiful-book-builder` directory as an Obsidian Vault.
+To edit the book open the `basic-book-builder` directory as an Obsidian Vault.

 - Edit the Markdown content in the `chapters` directory.